alvitoraidhy/node-dynaconfig/README.md

 # node-dynaconfig

-A dynamic configuration framework for various applications
+A dynamic configuration framework for various applications.